lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **Voluntary exit** — a Node Operator requests the exit of its own validators.
 - **Forced exit of a bad performer** — a validator that has accumulated strikes reported by the Bad Performance Oracle is ejected.

-The module sends the exit intentions and the fee to the same TWG entry point (`triggerWithdrawals`), which processes them under the shared rate limit and refunds the remaining fee to the refund recipient, exactly as in the Oracle flow.
+The module sends the exit intentions and the fee to the same TWG entry point (`triggerWithdrawals`), which processes them under the shared rate limit, refunds the remaining fee to the refund recipient, and returns the number of intentions actually processed, exactly as in the Oracle flow.

 ### Rationale